 Borehole EM surveys were also completed by Abitibi Geophysics on the Pickett Mountain Property in 2018.
-The surveys were carried out in three phases; twelve holes in April, three additional holes in August, and six in December 2018.
-Unfortunately, many of the holes were blocked and could not be properly surveyed, especially the historic drill holes and the recent Wolfden holes where blocky ground was encountered above the massive sulphide mineralisation.
-Several of those holes will be reamed when drilling recommences and another survey attempt will be made.
-The purpose of the surveys is to trace the potential depth and down-plunge extension of the known massive sulphide lenses and to detect and characterize more deeply buried conductors of new massive sulphide mineralisation as additional targets for future exploration.
+The surveys were carried out in 2 phases; the first occurred in April 2018 and involved the surveying of 12 drill holes, while the second occurred in August 2018 and comprised the surveying of 3 drill holes.
+The purpose of the surveys was to help trace the depth and down-plunge extension of the known massive sulphide lenses, to detect and characterize deeply buried conductors potentially reflective of new massive sulphide mineralization, and to identify additional targets for future exploration.